Submarine car Lotus Esprit from The Spy Who Loved Me

 See more OTHER 007 RELATED NEWS here

-- Bond girl: Bambi
+- Bond girl: Domino Petachi

 About The Author